 - Google Correlate

 There are quite a few PPC tools out there that have a broad set of features to help you with multiple tasks.
 Essentially building a smarter version of the Google / Bing Ads interface to save you campaign building and optimization time.

-Many (but not all) of these tools have campaign creation, ad testing, bidding, budgeting, reporting and monitoring functionalities, but as they don’t have 1 dominant feature, I decided to call them ‘Optimization & Analysis Toolkits’.
-You could also call them ‘account management’ tools, but’s that’s even broader.
+Many (but not all) of these tools have campaign creation, ad testing, bidding, budgeting, reporting and monitoring functionalities, but as they don’t have 1 dominant feature, I decided to call them ‘Account management’ tools.

 However, there are a few exceptions below: tools that do have 1 dominant feature.
 As there aren’t enough similar tools to justify a separate category for them, I listed them below and included their dominant feature next to them.

 While reporting tools will show you how your KPIs are evolving, and optimization toolkits will let you perform a set of specific tasks faster, they usually won’t tell you what you should do and which issues and opportunities have the most priority.
 The paid tools below can check your campaigns for best practices, alert you when needed, and help you to improve the quality and performance of your account.

 A few of the free tools are closer to a smart data visualization than a recommendation-based auditing/monitoring system, if that’s the case, I’ve mentioned that below.

 Full disclosure: I’m the co-founder of TrueClicks, which is obviously the tool from this list I can highly recommend (currently in private beta).

 Some toolkits and auditing and monitoring tools have ad testing features that should satisfy most of your ad testing needs.